In This Article

 Just because a child is being raised in a bilingual home, does not mean they will develop a speech and language delay.
 I get a lot of parents asking how they can help their children learn language when they are learning more than one language.

 Children can learn to speak more than one language.
 They can learn languages at home, at school, or in the community.
-Some children can speak both languages easily.
+Some children can speak two languages easily.
 But sometimes they know one language better than the other.
 The language your child knows better is his dominant language.
 Over time, the dominant language may change.
 For example, a child who speaks Spanish at home may start to use English when she starts school.
 Her dominant language could change from Spanish to English.

-It’s not just because I write blogs for them, but I would totally recommend the Speech Blubs app when working with ANY child that has speech and language delays or if you just want to enhance the skills that they already have.
+It’s not just because I write blogs for them, but I would totally recommend the Speech Blubs app when working with ANY child that has speech and language delays, or if you just want to enhance the skills that they already have.

 I know what you’re thinking.
 So what if my child is learning a language other than Spanish?
 I always tell my families that no matter what language they are attempting to learn, you want to make sure you are distributing the time that they are exposed to each language is equal.

 Another way to distribute the languages is to supplement whatever they are hearing in one language with the other.
 An example of this is if the child requests “milk” in English, you say “milk” in the other language and attempt to have the child produce the same word.

 Whatever word you are attempting to elicit, you want to only request the child say it three times.
 Any more than that, research as proven children become frustrated and will avoid the word all together.